 FK: My case was dead with the Supreme Court.
 That ended that permanently.

 EM: The commission changed its rule in ’75.
 You must recall first hearing about that.

 FK: They called me up.
 By that time I was on—I speak with obvious hyperbole and figuratively—on virtually daily communication with the general counsel of the Civil Service Commission.
 He knew my cases.
 He knew other things that had come along.

 EM: So people were coming to you.

-FK: Oh, yes, he had informed me 18 months before, in ’73, that they were beginning the process of changing their policy, but there are a lot minds that had to be changed inside the commission and he informed me that it was going to come out on July 4, except that July 4 was a holiday, so it was going to have to be July 3, very appropriately.
+FK: Oh, yes, he had informed me 18 months before, in ’73, that they were beginning the process of changing their policy, but there were a lot minds that had to be changed inside the commission, and he informed me that it was going to come out on July 4, except that July 4 was a holiday, so it was going to have to be July 3, very appropriately.
 And that’s when they issued the news release and the formal change in policy.

 EM: July 3, 1975.

 FK: Yes, 1975.
 Of course, in ’78, under the Carter administration, the Civil Service Reform Act went through Congress and that abolished the Civil Service Commission under that name.
-It’s the Office of Personnel Management, the O.P.M.
-Changed all the laws.
+It’s the Office of Personnel Management—the O.P.M. changed all the laws.
 So that, that’s one battle, one book, that has nicely been closed and put on a shelf as a complete success.

 So at this point I’m sort of, I don’t know, people call me a living legend or…